Nicole Bijlsma – Healthy Homes, Healthy People (Part 2) Introduction

-Dr. Ron Ehrlich: … water’s clearer.
+Dr. Ron Ehrlich: Water’s clearer.
 That’s actually added to water.
 Okay.
 I didn’t know that.

-Nicole Bijlsma: And the level by the Australian drinking water guidelines of about .2 mg per liter, is based on aesthetics not health based guideline.
+Nicole Bijlsma: And the level by the Australian drinking water guidelines of about .2 mg per litre, is based on aesthetics not health based guideline.
 Of course, aluminium’s been correlated with Alzheimer’s and dementia and more and more evidence coming out that there certainly seems to be a strong connection.
 The guidelines are not health based, they’re based on the fact that consumers won’t complain because they can’t see sediment in their water.

 Dr. Ron Ehrlich: Wow.
 Okay.
 I know when the first time I got a water filter, the guy came into my house with a white polystyrene cup, took the water from the tap, my own tap, then plugged the water filter in and then took another cup and I looked into this white cup and I could not believe the difference.
-This is kind of what’s visible, well, even when you look at it after all floccing agents have been used, and you compare the two.
+This is kind of what’s visible, well, even when you look at it after all flocking agents have been used, and you compare the two.
 It’s visibly different but go on.
 Aluminium is one problem.

 Nicole Bijlsma: The main source of aluminium comes the fluoride slurry, ironically.
 The fluoride they add is actually likely to contain, by some recent evidence, high levels of aluminium, which are never tested for.

 Dr. Ron Ehrlich: We know this but I think it’s worth saying that when they add fluoride into the water supply, everybody thinks it medical grade fluoride like you would have in toothpaste or what the dentist uses but in fact it’s not.
 What is it?